shlyakpavel/laterne/README.md

 # Traffic light app for Ivideon

-I've done this with nothing good on my mind.
+I've done this with nothing good on my mind because I`m a cinnabun.
 I was not carefull enough so I didn't get an interview there.
 The problems they've mentioned:
 - Tcp socket can get more than one command, or just a part of it.
 This is not handled.
 - Packet length is not handled properly